-Also called black garlic machines, you can buy black garlic makers, however, we’re in favor of using what’s on hand first if you have it.
-The only thing you need for the the garlic to “ferment”*, is to keep the garlic at a steady warm temperature of approximately 140℉,(60℃) over a long period of 2-6 weeks.
+Also called black garlic machines, you can buy black garlic fermenters.
+However, we’re in favor of using whatever you have on hand first and the only thing you need for the the garlic to “ferment”*, is to keep the garlic at a steady warm temperature of approximately 140℉,(60℃) over a long period of 2-6 weeks.

-If you already have a dehydrator, rice cooker or Instant Pot, you might want to try those first before investing in another appliance.
-All tend to work well if you follow the best practices in how to make black garlic.
+If you already have a rice cooker or instant pot, you might want to try those first before investing in another appliance.
+All tend to work well if you follow the best practices.
 If you don’t already have any of these appliances on hand, a rice cooker is the most economical solution.

 The biggest advantage of black garlic fermenters is the humidity control.

-There are mixed reviews on the black garlic making machines.
+As with most appliances, there are mixed reviews on the garlic fermenting machines.
 The majority are favorable, however there are so many variables that it can be hard to laser in on the cause of the negative reviews and whether it’s the machine or the user.

 (See solutions in the next section below)